 All children in Key Stage 2 have Spanish exercise books to record the work and show the progress of their skills of writing in Spanish as well as recording the tasks that they have been set.
 Almost all work is completed orally initially, chanting words and phrases along with learning songs to help with understanding and to improve pronunciation.

 In Key Stage 1, each class has a ‘floor book’ which is completed by the teachers, sharing photographs and evidence of all Spanish learning that has taken place.
-Unlike KS2 all of their learning is through repetition of phrases and songs, therefore, everything linked to the Spanish language and culture is learnt orally.

 All children are encouraged to practice speaking Spanish as part of their daily routine, e.g. when answering the register, naming objects in the classrooms, counting different items or simply greeting each other at the start of the day.